Engee documentation

 Yes

-# Preload force — initial force in the cylinder during seal assembly, N
+# Preload force — the initial force in the cylinder, which occurs during the assembly of the seal, N

 Details

-Initial force in the cylinder due to the seal assembly.
-The unit uses this parameter to calculate the Coulomb friction force.
+The initial force in the cylinder under the action of the seal assembly.
+The block uses this parameter to calculate the Coulomb friction force.

 Dependencies

-To use this parameter, select the Cylinder friction parameters check box.
+To use this option, select the option checkbox.
+Cylinder friction.

 Default value